Apple Pay for web

 To offer Apple Pay with Flow, you must:

-- Contact your Account Manager to onboard a custom domain with Apple Pay.
+- Contact your account manager or request support to onboard a custom domain with Apple Pay.

-- Comply with the Apple Pay payment method rules.
+- Make sure you comply with the Apple Pay payment method rules.

-Create a public key and a secret key from the Dashboard, with the following key scopes:
+Create a public key and a secret key in the Dashboard, with the following key scopes:

 - Public key –